Summary

 We do not sell, rent, or otherwise disclose Personal Data for monetary or other valuable consideration.

-Because of the international nature of our business, we transfer Personal Data within the Outpost group, and to third parties as noted in Section (F) above, in connection with the purposes set out in this Policy.
-For this reason, we may transfer Personal Data to other countries that may have different laws and data protection compliance requirements to those that apply in the country in which you are located.
+Because of the international nature of our business, we transfer Personal Data within the Outpost group, and to third parties as noted in Section (G) above, in connection with the purposes set out in this Policy.

 From UK/EEA